lordhs243/1901CS24_CS299_2021/README.md

 # 1901CS24_CS299_2021
 Model Compression Project Sem-IV<br/>
 Branch-Papers contains the research papers which act as base for the project<br/>
-Branch-Readings contains the summarized versions of the research papers in branch-Papers
+Branch-Readings contains the summarized versions of the research papers in branch-Papers<br/>
+Starter Implementation is a warm-up implementation of an ML-based web app; both front-end and back-end